meteor/meteor/guide/source/prepare-meteor-3.0.md

 });
 ```

-For example we have `mdg:seo` where we just needed to add the line above to make it
+For example, we have `mdg:seo` where we just needed to add the line above to make it
 compatible with Meteor 3.0.
 You can see the [commit](https://github.com/meteor/galaxy-seo-package/commit/8a30b32688df40e62ce434475dd3ee931dedf2b3).

 ### Changes for packages that are using Meteor API that will become async

-In these packages there will be necessary to refactor and migrate some of its API.
+In these packages, it will be necessary to refactor and migrate some of its APIs.
 You can be ready for Meteor 3.0 by migrating its API to be async.
 You can run your tests
-using Meteor 3.0 and make sure that everything is working as expected.
+using Meteor 3.0 and ensure everything works as expected.

 A good example can be seen here in this [PR](https://github.com/percolatestudio/meteor-synced-cron/pull/149), where we added support for any Meteor version
 beyond v2.8 and also for Meteor 3.0.